WillB97/srcomp-kiosk/INSTALL.md

 ./scripts/from-clean-image $IMAGE
 ```

+This will modify the image (in place) to include this repo and enable SSH for
+easier deployment.

 The equivalent steps are likely possible manually on other host operating
 systems, however this has not been tested.